buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Each of these patterns has been **designed to communicate different types of information** and, when we look at each of these patterns in turn, we see that they each have their own logical structure.

-This is an important point to note and it’s one that’s worth emphasising. **We can consider information architecture at multiple levels, including the pattern- and the page-level.** So, just as Dribbble’s profile page has a considered **overall** information architecture, so too do the different patterns on the pages.
+This is an important point to note and it’s one that’s worth emphasising. **We can – and should – consider information architecture at multiple levels, including the pattern- and the page-level.** So, just as Dribbble’s profile page has a considered **overall** information architecture, so too do the different patterns on the pages.

 {% include figure.html url="/images/ch3/c3-s2-dribbble-profile-pattern.png" alt="Dribbble’s Profile Pattern" description="Dribbble’s profile pattern is divided into three sub-sections: profile, skills and elsewhere, i.e. this pattern has its own information architecture." %}